-In something of a divergence (though perhaps not as great as it might seem) from her background in literature and art history, Helen is also a Research Associate in the Music Department, a trajectory that began in 1995 when she started working with Professor Trevor Herbert as the project manager for numerous publications including The Cambridge Companion to Brass Instruments (Cambridge University Press, 1997), The British Brass Band: A Musical and Social History (Oxford University Press, 2000) and The Trombone (Yale University Press, 2006).
+Helen's research interests in music began in 1995 when she started working with Professor Trevor Herbert as the project manager for numerous publications including The Cambridge Companion to Brass Instruments (Cambridge University Press, 1997), The British Brass Band: A Musical and Social History (Oxford University Press, 2000) and The Trombone (Yale University Press, 2006).

 Their collaboration on the AHRC-funded project ‘Military sponsorship of music in the nineteenth century and its relationship to the musical mainstream’ resulted in their co-authored book Music and the British Military in the Long Nineteenth Century (Oxford University Press, 2013).
 A number of their projects have been brought together in the website Cultures of brass.

-She is a contributor to the Oxford Dictionary of National Biography, the Dictionary of Nineteenth-Century Journalism, the Encyclopedia of Local History and the forthcoming Cambridge Encyclopedia of Brass Instruments.
+She is a contributor to the Oxford Dictionary of National Biography, the Dictionary of Nineteenth-Century Journalism, the Encyclopedia of Local History and the Cambridge Encyclopedia of Brass Instruments.

 |Role||Start date||End date||Funding source|